calimiro-ai/calimirror/README.md

 # Calisthenics SmartMirror
 ## A powerful embed tool to film track your workout sessions with AI.
+## Made by Younes Bendimerad, Lennard Gross and Philip Synowiec

 ### Installing and running